nitingargprft/demopush/.github/pull_request_template.md

 - [ ] Validate the end-to-end flow and ensure that my new changes does not break existing implementation.
 - [ ] Validated the code does not impact the current performance.

-# How Has This Been Tested?
+# Steps to test the changes?
 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can test the changes.

 - [ ] Step  1